furiosa-ai/dot-viewer/README.md

 `enter` | when traversing in prev/next/search-match node list, goto the selected node `/[node-id-pattern]` (e.g. `/g1s35t`) | search for node by fuzzy matcher `f[node-prefix]` (e.g. `fgraph1_subgraph34`) | apply filter with prefix

+All exported files are saved in `exports` directory in the project root.